cvmfs/doc-cvmfs/cpt-quickstart.rst

 Furthermore, ``CMAKE_INSTALL_RPATH_USE_LINK_PATH:BOOL=ON`` must be set, otherwise will ``sudo make install`` strip all linked libraries that point to none-system libraries.

-Example code for building CernVM-FS with locally built Fuse3 and including the CernVM-FS unittests and gateway:
+Example code for building CernVM-FS with locally built Fuse3 and including the CernVM-FS unit tests and gateway:
 ::

     cmake -DCMAKE_INSTALL_RPATH_USE_LINK_PATH:BOOL=ON \